 Anti-virus/anti-malware software at UHCL

-All University-owned computers Windows devices have anti-virus/anti-malware software installed as part of their system images and are configured centrally by group policy.
-The software is managed and supported by UCT personnel.
+All University-owned computers running Windows have anti-virus/anti-malware software installed as part of their system images and are configured centrally by group policy.
+The software is managed and supported by OIT personnel.

 The anti-virus/anti-malware software is configured to:

 - Run all three screening methods described above.

 How can you protect your personally-owned computer against viruses and other malware?

 Make sure that you have anti-virus/anti-malware software installed on your system and have activated all three screening methods listed above.
 For Windows computers you have at home, Windows Defender is a good, free anti-virus/anti-malware product.